LogstonEducation/PDL-Advanced-SQL-Material-Prep/questions.md

 This gives us the total number of seats on the plane.

 ```
-SELECT count(acs.id) as total
+select count(acs.id) as total
-FROM route_flights rf
+from route_flights rf
-LEFT JOIN aircraft a ON rf.aircraft_id = a.id
+left join aircraft a on rf.aircraft_id = a.id
-LEFT JOIN aircraft_types at ON a.type_id = at.id
+left join aircraft_types at on a.type_id = at.id
-LEFT JOIN aircraft_seat acs ON at.id = acs.aircraft_type_id
+left join aircraft_seat acs on at.id = acs.aircraft_type_id
-WHERE rf.id = 2
+where rf.id = 2
-GROUP BY rf.id;
+group by rf.id;
 ```

 Can we combine the two?
 Yep.